 This course includes an advanced study of anatomy and physiology relating to skin care, cosmetic chemistry, histology of the skin, and massage and facial treatments.
 Upon completion, the student should be able to discuss the functions of the skin, effects of chemicals on skin, different types of massage and benefits, and key elements of the basic facial treatment.

+Credits: 3

-Credits: 3 Lab Hours: 6 Lecture Hours: 1 Prerequisites: As required by college.
+Lab Hours: 6

+Lecture Hours: 1

+Prerequisites:

 COS 135: Advanced Esthetics Applications